 In return, they might spend some time on your book and tell their fans all about it.

 Who to follow

-But if you’re looking at marketing your book through a social media platform, it’s worth narrowing down your target.
+But if you’re looking to market your book through a social media platform, it’s worth narrowing down your target.

-As I said in promoting your book on Twitter, it makes no sense to send your book to someone who doesn’t read in your genre.
+It makes no sense to send your book to someone who doesn’t read indie books.
 Instead, follow and engage with influencers who have the same interests as you and your target audience.

-When they post about their newest article, read it and share it with a comment of why you liked it.
+When these influencers post about their newest article, read it and share it with a comment of why you liked it.

-By doing this, you will help that influencer reach more people would could benefit from the article.
+By doing this, you will help that influencer reach more people who could benefit from the article.
 And in turn, you could gain another follower/subscriber.